-It might seem like an intelligent workplace is self-explanatory, but what does creating an intelligent workplace achieve?
-An intelligent workplace allows employees to work in a seamless and automated environment.
+It might seem like an intelligent workplace explains itself, but what does creating a smart space achieve?
+An intelligent space lets workers work in a seamless and automated setting.
 As businesses adopt different models and transition away from the traditional Monday to Friday work schedule we’ve seen new opportunities.

 A well-designed hybrid office can help companies avoid wasting money and energy.

-At its core, an intelligent workplace is an environment that incorporates technology into the everyday job.
-But how does an intelligent workplace help employees complete tasks in a more simple way?
+At its core, an intelligent office is a setting that includes tech in a daily job.
+But how does an intelligent workplace help workers complete tasks in a more simple way?
 Employees become more efficient when using intelligent workplaces.
-Companies are able to eliminate pointless tasks that slow down the workflow.
-This can result in cost savings as well as increased productivity.
+Companies are able to limit pointless tasks that slow down the workflow.
+This can result in cost savings as well as increased production.

-While the areas that companies can save money are pretty clear, designing an intelligent workplace can come with challenges.
+While the areas in which companies can save money are more clear, designing an intelligent workplace can come with challenges.
 What is the cost?
 Will you have to train employees?
 In the end, will the intelligent workplace be worth it?
 The answer in short is yes.
 These 4 strategies can help you create an intelligent workplace easily in a well-designed hybrid office.

 As with any changes, there should be a clear goal.
 You should know what it is that you’re trying to accomplish.
 Intelligent workplaces can include everything from specialized software for scheduling to automated lighting solutions.
 Knowing what you need to maximize workflow, what you want, and what your employees need is the first step in building an intelligent workplace.